 Feather palms with huge, finely divided leaves; leaflets flattened and split at tips like fish tails.
 Tender.
 Native to Southeast Asia, where they grow in full sun.
 Not browsed by deer.
 In pots indoors, place them near a southern or western window.
 Let the soil surface go dry to the touch between waterings.
 Avoid handling fruit with bare hands; invisible crystals inside can cause severe itching and burning.

-C. mitis.
-BURMESE FISHTAIL PALM.
-Slow grower to 1040 ft. tall, spreading to 1020 ft.
-Basal offshoots eventually form clustered trunks.
-Light green foliage.
+- Slow grower to 1040 feet tall, spreading to 1020 feet Basal offshoots eventually form clustered trunks.